Alkene: Oxidation

 In the presence of an appropriate photosensitiser, such as methylene blue and light, alkenes can undergo reaction with reactive oxygen species generated by the photosensitiser, such as hydroxyl radicals, singlet oxygen or superoxide ion.
 Reactions of the excited sensitizer can involve electron or hydrogen transfer, usually with a reducing substrate (Type I reaction) or interaction with oxygen (Type II reaction).
 These various alternative processes and reactions can be controlled by choice of specific reaction conditions, leading to a wide range of products.
 A common example is the [4+2]-cycloaddition of singlet oxygen with a diene such as cyclopentadiene to yield an endoperoxide:

+Alkenes can be efficiently converted into alkynes using selenanthrene-5-oxide and triflic anhydride.

 Polymerization

 Terminal alkenes are precursors to polymers via processes termed polymerization.
 Some polymerizations are of great economic significance, as they generate the plastics polyethylene and polypropylene.
 Polymers from alkene are usually referred to as polyolefins although they contain no olefins.
 Polymerization can proceed via diverse mechanisms.
 Conjugated dienes such as buta-1,3-diene and isoprene (2-methylbuta-1,3-diene) also produce polymers, one example being natural rubber.